magnus8672/feddit/README.md

 Edit feddit.ini to specify file system locations where you have saved ffmpeg.exe, and where to process and store media.
 Choose a subreddit to pull videos from, and specify how many pages to browse through.

 Default Limits to public reddit API force a maximum value of 100 results per page.
 So if you specify 5 runs in feddit.ini, it will parse through 500 Post results, 100 at a time, and grab all available VIDEO URLS.
+If you want to go for 1000 results, change runcount to 10.
+You get the idea.

 It will then take the compiled list of VIDEO Urls and download them each.
 Then it will call ffmpeg to convert the separate audio and video files into final completed videos.